symfony/symfony-docs/contributing/documentation/translations.rst

 Translations
 ============

-The Symfony2 documentation is written in English and many people are involved in the translation process.
+The Symfony documentation is written in English and many people are involved in the translation process.

 Contributing